-How to Make DIY Curtain Rods for Less than $10
+How to Make DIY Curtain Rods (for under $10)

-DIY curtain rods that looks good and barely cost any money to make.
+DIY curtain rods that looks good and barely cost any money to make!
+They truly are the cheapest (but also one of the coolest imo) DIY curtain rod ideas out there.

-Image of a simple wood curtain rod with white curtains in a light and airy bedroom.
+simple wood curtain rod with white curtains in a light and airy bedroom

 To make your own, you’ll only need a handful of items…